Zaid-Ajaj/the-elmish-book/chapters/commands/working-with-http.md

 ### Cross-Origin HTTP Requests

-This then begs the question, can we use absolute paths in our HTTP requests?
-It depends, unlike desktop and mobile applications that can make HTTP requests to any website/domain, HTTP requests made from a browser application cannot reach any website unless that website in subject *allows* it!
-When a browsers tries to communicate via HTTP with an external website or application, is it making a "cross origin" request.
+This then begs the question, can we use absolute URLs in our HTTP requests, such that we can access content from other external websites?
+It depends, unlike desktop and mobile applications that can make HTTP requests to any website or domain, HTTP requests made from a browser application cannot reach any website unless that website *allows* it to: when a browsers tries to communicate via HTTP with an external website or application, is it making a "cross origin" request.
+There requests are called "cross origin" because the web page initiating the request is trying to access a resource that is not from the same server that the web page was served from.

 These "cross origin" requests are blocked by default in most web applications and authors have to explicitly enable them.
 You can give it a try yourself by trying to get the home page of Google:
 ```fsharp
 xhr.``open``(method="GET", url="http://www.google.com")
 ```